valeriaharmash/Culinary-Chronicles/README.md

 - Give your images a border
 - Give your page a background image
 - Create a navigation bar at the top of your page.
 Style this navigation bar using CSS.
+- Check out pseudo-elements like `::before` and `::after` to try to animate your links.